 Garage door springs are an important part of an overhead door system.
 Whether you’re using an extension spring or a torsion spring, these parts help counterbalance the heavy weight of your garage door.
+Believe it or not, garage door springs actually do most of the lifting and lowering of the door; the opener just tells them what to do and when, and helps keep the door on track.
 Without a functioning spring, your garage door opener won’t work and you’ll have to operate the door manually.
-And if your garage door is extremely heavy, then it’s unlikely you’ll be able to use it at all!
+And if your garage door is extremely heavy, then it’s unlikely you’ll be able to use it at all.

-Because springs are made of metal, they can accrue rust and corrosion over time.
-One of the biggest reasons a garage door stops working is when home and business owners neglect to properly care for their spring.
+Because garage door springs are made of metal, they can accrue rust and corrosion over time.
+One of the biggest reasons a garage door stops working is when home and business owners neglect to properly care for the springs.
 Depending on the type of spring you have, they’re typically rated to last between 10 to 30 years.
 But it’s not uncommon for them to fail within 5 years if not properly maintained.

 So, if you notice rust build up on your spring, can it be removed?

 The important thing to understand about garage door springs is that they’re under extreme tension.
-Many garage door owners and technicians have lost their limbs to a spring that snapped.
+Many garage door owners and even professional technicians have lost their limbs to a spring that snapped.

 There’s no doubt about it – springs are dangerous and they can not only damage property, but life as well.
-Because of this, it’s important to have a professional handle your springs.
+Because of this, it’s important to have a professional handle replacing your springs.